courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 *_physio.html : report of the biosignals quality.

 ### Preprocessing pipeline description
 The workflow developed to process the physiological data is based on Phys2Bids 2.8.3; Scipy 1.9.0; Neurokit2 0.2.3; Systole 0.2.4.

 The following section details the post-acquisition filtering procedure used for each physiological modality.

 Photoplethysmography

 : The PPG filtering procedure follows recommandations given by [Elgendi et al. 2013](https://doi.org/10.1371/journal.pone.0076585).
-The artefacts were removed using a butterworth bandpass filter (low cutoff: 0.5 Hz; high cutoff: 8 Hz; order: 3).
+The artefacts were removed using a bidirectional butterworth bandpass filter (low cutoff: 0.5 Hz; high cutoff: 8 Hz; order: 3).
 The signal was than downsampled to 1000 Hz.

 Electrocardiography

 : The ECG filtering procedure was implemented as per the [manufacturer application notes](https://www.biopac.com/wp-content/uploads/app242x.pdf).
 Those recommandations were adapted for multiband sequences ([Bottenhorn et al., 2021](https://doi.org/10.1101/2021.04.01.437293)).
-Namely, a butterworth highpass filter (cutoff: 2 Hz; order: 2) was first apply to remove low frequency artefacts such as respiration and baseline wander.
-An IIR notch filter (order: 2; Q: 100; W0: calculated based on the adjusted slice frequency (i.e., number of slices / MB factor / TR) and the Nyquist
+Namely, a bidirectional butterworth highpass filter (cutoff: 2 Hz; order: 2) was first apply to remove low frequency artefacts such as respiration and baseline wander.
+A bidirectional IIR notch filter (order: 2; Q: 100; W0: calculated based on the adjusted slice frequency (i.e., number of slices / MB factor / TR) and the Nyquist Frequency) was than computed to filter the fundamental frequency and specific harmonics.
+A bidirectional butterworth lowpass filter
-Frequency) was than computed to filter the fundamental frequency and specific harmonics.
-A butterworth lowpass filter (cutoff: 40 Hz; order: 2) was finally applied before downsampling the signal to 1000 Hz.
+(cutoff: 40 Hz; order: 2) was finally applied before downsampling the signal to 1000 Hz.

 Electrodermal activity

 : The EDA filtering procedure was implemented as per [NeuroKit2 default EDA cleaning method](https://neuropsychology.github.io/NeuroKit/functions/eda.html#preprocessing).
-Since EDA signal is characterised by low-frequency components and MRI gradients introduce high-frequency artefacts, a butterworth lowpass filter (cutoff: 3 Hz; order: 4) was employed to clean the signal, as suggested by [Privratsky et al. (2020)](https://doi.org/10.1016/j.ijpsycho.2020.09.015).
+Since EDA signal is characterised by low-frequency components and MRI gradients introduce high-frequency artefacts, a bidirectional butterworth lowpass filter
+(cutoff: 3 Hz; order: 4) was employed to clean the signal, as suggested by [Privratsky et al. (2020)](https://doi.org/10.1016/j.ijpsycho.2020.09.015).
 However, unlike what is proposed in that article, we refrained from applying a highpass filter to retain the tonic component of the EDA signal.

 Respiratory activity

-: The RSP filtering procedure was implemented as per [Khodadad et al., 2018](https://doi.org/10.1088/1361-6579/aad7e6), which includes a butterworth bandpass filter
-(low cutoff: 0.05 Hz; high cutoff: 3 Hz; order: 2).
+: The RSP filtering procedure was implemented as per [Khodadad et al., 2018](https://doi.org/10.1088/1361-6579/aad7e6), which includes a bidirectional butterworth bandpass filter (low cutoff: 0.05 Hz; high cutoff: 3 Hz; order: 2).
 The lower cutoff was set to preserve breathing rate higher than 3 breath per minute.
 The signal was than downsample to 1000 Hz.

 ### QC-ing pipeline description
 In order to evaluate the accuracy of the physiological data, quality indices were calculated for each modality using filtered signals.
-These signals were analysed in
-1-minute sliding windows with a step size of 10 seconds for each run.
+These signals were analysed in 1-minute sliding windows with a step size of 10 seconds for each run.
 A quality report was generated for each run, and can be found under: dataset/derivatives/sub-XX/ses-XX/XX_physio.html.
 A quantitative description of the processed biosignals, and interactive plots for each modality can be found in that report.
 A visual inspection was conducted to ensure the overall quality of the data.
 The details about the computed quality metrics for each modality are described below.
 Even if a quality assessment is provided for each run, it is the responsibility of the researchers to make sure the data met their quality requirements.

 Cardiac signals